 These gift cards, of course, wouldn't be possible without the generosity of the UCLA staff and the community.
 "Any individual can contribute, and no amount is too small," Dourec says.

 Years ago, the administrative staff at UCLA Health Radiology opted to forgo their traditional employee gift exchange and instead use the funds to sponsor a family.
 "Giving and helping others is a big part of why we're all here, and we have more employees enthusiastic about participating each year," says Sue Shapses, director of human resources for radiology.
 "It feels good to know that we're helping a family enjoy the holiday season with the things that so many of us take for granted."

 Gregory Hachigian, director of IT Strategic Integration, coordinates donations for the Department of Information Services and Solutions.
-“We receive a brief explanation of the patient’s medical condition and some details about the family we’re sponsoring, such as family size and financial circumstances,” Hachigian says.
-“I find that people show a real interest when they know a family’s challenging circumstances.
-It helps to feel a connection to the families you’re helping.”
+"We receive profiles of some of the patients who will be assisted by the Program that includes a brief explanation of their medical condition and details about the family's economic situation," Hachigian says.
+"I find that people show a real interest when they know a family's challenging circumstances.
+It helps to feel a connection to the patient families you're helping."

-The Adopt-a-Family Program typically serves 200 to 250 patients and their families every year.
-“Demand for this outreach grows each year,” Dourec says.
-“We’re seeing more families in financial straits than in previous years.
+The Adopt-a-Family Program typically serves over 100 patients and their families every year.
+"Demand for this outreach grows each year," Dourec says.
+"We're seeing more families in financial straits than in previous years.
 These families often include extended family members like grandparents and other relatives.
-They’re really struggling to get by.”
+They're really struggling to get by."

 Left to right: Kanza Shaheen, Gregory Hachigian, Sue Shapses and Rachel Dourec.